chinamike65/hugo-tuolesi/content/book2/book2en.md

 After the birth of Master Tsongkhapa, Dondrub Rinchen gave him the Dharma name "Lobsang Drakpa".
 He received the five practitioner vows at the age of three, became a monk at the age of seven, studied various scriptures, and went to Lhasa in Tibet at the age of sixteen.

-At that time, there were many sects in Lhasa, such as Sakya, Nyingma, Kagyu, Kadam, Joonang and so on.
+At that time, there were many schools in Lhasa, such as Sakya, Nyingma, Kagyu, Kadam, Joonang and so on.

-Master Tsongkhapa learned the Dharma of various schools, and studied with more than forty masters who were very distinguished in each school at that time.
+Master Tsongkhapa learned the teachings of various schools, and studied with more than forty masters who were very distinguished in each school at that time.

-He learned all the teachings of Nyingma from the master of Nyingma.
+He learned all the teachings of Nyingma from the masters of Nyingma.

-He learned all the methods of the Kagyu sect with the teachers of the Kagyu sect.
+He learned all the methods of the Kagyu school with the teachers of the Kagyu school.

-He learned all the methods of each sect from the masters of the Sakya, Kadam, Joonang and other sects.
+He learned all the methods of each school from the masters of the Sakya, Kadam, Joonang and other schools.

-After learning it well, Master Tsongkhapa studied these dharmas, and combined the purest, most complete lineages, the most noble, and the most essential of the sects to create a new school - the Gelugpa School of the Yellow Hat.
+After learning it well, Master Tsongkhapa studied these dharmas, and combined the purest, most complete lineages, the most noble, and the most essential of all the schools to create a new school - the Gelugpa School of the Yellow Hat.

-Gelugpa School of the Yellow Hat has all the methods of other sects, but some of the other sects do not have teachings from the Gelugpa School, such as the thirteen Dawei De Dharma doors, Dawei De personally empowered Tsongkhapa, this Dharma door is only found in the Gelugpa School.
+The Gelugpa School of the Yellow Hat has all the methods of other schools, but some of the other schools do not have teachings from the Gelugpa School, such as the Thirteen-Deity Yamantaka Dharma doors, Yamantaka personally empowered Tsongkhapa, this Dharma door is only found in the Gelugpa School.
 The other schools don't have this.

 Before Master Tsongkhapa founded the Gelugpa School, practitioners in Tibetan areas were more chaotic in terms of vows, and there were many practitioners who did not observe vows or who were not pure.